cncf/toc/reviews/graduation-envoy.md

 ### Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.

 See the current list of [Envoy owners](https://github.com/envoyproxy/envoy/blob/master/OWNERS.md), who are also committers.
-Currently we have 11 and are on the constant lookout for new maintainers to join our ranks.
+Currently, we have 11 and are on the constant lookout for new maintainers to join our ranks.

 ### Demonstrate a substantial ongoing flow of commits and merged contributions.